jakesock/dp-memories/README.md

 - [x] If image changed on post update, remove original from cloud storage
 - [x] Change how server errors operate on forms (save form info if something goes wrong)
 - [x] Server: Make isUsernameTaken endpoint
+- [x] Client: Check if username is taken on register form change

 #### Posts

 - [x] Add "Liked" vs "Not Liked" styles for like button
 - [x] Add Edit and Delete icons to PostDropdown options
+- [x] Limit input character count (Future update planned will add functionality for expanding longer posts (and possibly comments))

+#### General Clean Up & Deploy

+- [x] Check various things on mobile and fix if need be
+- [x] Go through entirety of code base and make her beautiful (remove console logs and unused vars, seperate components where it makes sense, organize import statements, etc.)
+- [x] Build and deploy v2